gonzalocasas/arduino-mkr-wan-1300/README.md

-# Getting Started with the Arduino MKR WAN 1300
+# Getting Started with Arduino MKR WAN 1300

-> Minimal getting started code to connect the Arduino MKR WAN 1300 to [The Things Network](https://thethingsnetwork.org)
+> Minimal getting started examples to connect the Arduino MKR WAN 1300 to [The Things Network](https://thethingsnetwork.org)

 ## Setup your environment